-Procedures Victims Should Follow When Reporting Crimes of Dating Violence, Domestic Violence, Sexual Assault, or Stalking of such crime elects not to or is unable to make such a report.
+Procedures Victims Should Follow When Reporting Crimes of Dating Violence, Domestic Violence, Sexual Assault, or Stalking Procedures for reporting criminal sex offenses are the same as for campus crime in general.
+Community members, students, faculty, staff, and visitors are encouraged to promptly and accurately report all crimes and public safety-related incidents or concerns to the Campus Director or the Title IX Coordinator and the appropriate local police agency, even if the victim of such crime elects not to or is unable to make such a report.
 We encourage anyone who witnessed or has been a victim of a crime to immediately report the incident by dialing 911 or dial one of the non-emergency numbers listed below.
 Should a student or staff member be a victim of a crime, witness a sex-related crime or become aware of potential criminal activity including threats, a report should be immediately filed with the school director or the Title IX Coordinator.
 Full details will be recorded and maintained in the campus security file and action will be taken.
 Contact information for local authorities is as follows: